Meeting and Workshop Endorsement Guidelines

 Supplement

-All agree that there are a multitude of pivotal factors involved in hosting a WSRM meeting.
-Below are some of the basic concerns and issues that should be addressed.
-It is of paramount importance to have the full backing and support of the local microsurgery society and this should be indicated.
-It goes without saying, that it would be of even greater advantage to have the combined support of the Plastic, Orthopaedic and Hand Surgery Societies, as well.
-Any conflict between these societies of the host country is usually disastrous.
+There are a multitude of pivotal factors involved in hosting a WSRM meeting.
+Any potential bidders are expected to have the full backing and support of the local microsurgery society, and also the combined support of the Plastic, Orthopaedic and Hand Surgery Societies in the country and region.

 Concerns & Issues Regarding WSRM Congress Organization